mahuntington/IDEXX-Notes/javascript.md

 myFunc();
 ```

-Can be assigned to properties of objects
+Can be assigned to properties of objects.
+These functions are referred to as methods of the object

 ```javascript
 var myObj = {